 - exposure to ultraviolet radiation.

 Human pigmentation is almost entirely genetically determined, and we can do little about it.
-True, melanin pigmentation can be increased by tanning in response to UVR, but as was explained in an earlier chapter, such changes are of modest effect in terms of protecting against further UVR damage [ ].
+True, melanin pigmentation can be increased by tanning in response to UVR, but as was explained in an earlier chapter, such changes are of modest effect in terms of protecting against further UVR damage and to acquire a tan means acquiring DNA damage.
 If we are going to reduce skin cancer our focus has to be on minimising exposure to UVR.

 Humans cannot sense UVR exposure in real time

-Human skin cannot sense UVR exposure in real time, whereas we can sense heat and light.
-As we will see this often means we have some cognitive biases that lead to erroneous beliefs about sun / UVR exposure.
+Human beings cannot sense UVR exposure in real time, whereas we can sense heat and light.
+As we will see, this often means we have some cognitive biases that lead to erroneous beliefs about UVR exposure.

 Furthermore, we cannot distinguish (at any time) between exposure to UVR of different wavelengths.
-As shown in the graph above and discussed earlier the UVB is mainly responsibility for UVR induced burning and we know that the rates of cancer mimic the erythema actions spectrum.
+As shown in the graph above and discussed earlier, UVB is mainly responsible for UVR induced burning and we know that the rates of cancer mimic the erythema action spectrum.
 This central role of UVB does not negate any role for UVA (especially in melanoma).
-It is just that the carcinogenic role of UVA has been harder to pin down and is still open to different interpretations of what data there is.
+It is just that the carcinogenic role of UVA has been harder to pin down, and is still open to different interpretations of what data there is.

 Human exposure to UVR

 The graph below, again showing UVA and erythemal UVR (‘UVB’) across the year for Northern England.
 The large variation from day to day in the second graph, reflects variation in cloud cover, and will be greater in areas far from the equator.
-As a rough figure, clouds reduce UVR by about 30% over the whole year.
+As a rough estimate, clouds reduce UVR by about 30% over the whole year. (based on data provided by Prof Brian Diffey).

 The effect of heat is important in another way.
 Increases in temperature tend to make most of us wear fewer clothes, and spend more time al fresco.
 Just look at the Meadows on a sunny day in summer compared with a sunny day in winter.
 Or compare the seating outside coffee bars in winter versus summer.